OpenRCT2/OpenMusic/replacements/README.md

 Please include the following files:

+All original works included in the OpenRCT2 project are licensed under the following Creative Commons licensing: [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).
 Please make sure you have all the rights to your samples!
-All original works included should be licensed under the Creative Commons licensing.
-(Probably under CC BY-SA)

-Please put each style in their own folder.
+Put each style in their own folder.
 Folder naming format: `openrct2.music.<style>`
-Please update `README.md`'s Progress table with your PR!
+Make sure to update the `README.md`'s Progress table with your PR!

 -----------------------
 For unfinished works:
 - A folder called `WIP`
 - Stems in WAV format of each instrument.
 Put these in the `WIP` folder.
+This way people can work on it
 - A file called `unfinished.txt` which contains the following information: Full Name, Artist Name, Song name (ID if it has no name yet.), Style name.
 - (Optional) A project file.
 (Please provide what DAW and what VST plugins were used to create this project file in `unfinished.txt`)

 -----------------------
 For finished works:

 - A FLAC file of the finished product.
-Call this 0.flac and put it in a folder named `music` in the `openrct2.music.<style>` folder.
+Call this `0.flac` and put it in a folder named `music` in the `openrct2.music.<style>` folder.
 - An `object.json` file following the format found in README.md on the root of `/replacements/`
+- Make sure that the song loops perfectly so there's no noticable popping or gaps.

 -----------------------
 For testing, please follow this guide: